mih/Psignifit-3.x/doc-src/WELCOME.rst

 How to cite
 ***********

-Please cite the following publication if you are using Psignifit3:
+The following reference currently (Jul 2011) provides the most detail on the implementation of Psignifit3:

 Fründ, I, Haenel, NV, Wichmann, FA. *Inference for psychometric functions in the presence of nonstationary behavior.* Journal of Vision 2011